 I’m the author of H.E.R. which are, at the same time, the initials of my name.
-Currently at the age of 25, living in southern end of Finland and drinking coffee every morning more or less accurately at 8 AM.
+Currently at the age of 25, traveling somewhere in the world and drinking coffee every morning more or less accurately at 8 AM.

 I am a media producer but most of all – I’m a writer.

 ”You can’t be a full-time author”

 When I was nine years old I came across the coolest book I had ever read.
 It was Harry Potter and the Philosopher’s Stone.
 After reading the first, second, third and fourth book about four to five times (which resulted in a six-month-Harry-Potter-ban from my parents) everything seemed clear to me: I wanted to become an author, a writer, and write cool stuff just like J.K.
 Rowling.